-David Loy on why the bodhisattva ideal is what the world needs now.
+David Loy on why Buddhism’s bodhisattva ideal is what the world needs now.

 Unless you’re on long retreat in a Himalayan cave, it’s becoming more difficult to overlook the fact that our world is beset by interacting ecological, economic, and social crises.
 Climate breakdown, species extinction, a dysfunctional economic system, corporate domination of government, overpopulation—it’s a critical time in human history, and the collective decisions we have to make during the next few years will set the course of events for generations to come.